 Joe Kent, a top counterterrorism official, resigns citing Iran war

 The head of the National Counterterrorism Center has resigned in protest over the war with Iran.
-Joe Kent, an Army veteran, said he "cannot in good conscience" support the war.
+Joe Kent, an Army veteran who completed 11 combat deployments to the Mideast and elsewhere, said he "cannot in good conscience" support the war.

-He said that pressure from Israel pushed the U.S. into the conflict, and that Iran "posed no imminent threat to our nation."
+He said that Israel pushed the U.S. into the conflict with a pressure campaign to "deceive" President Trump, and that Iran "posed no imminent threat to our nation."

 He shared his resignation letter in a social media post.

-Kent said he supported "the values and the foreign policy" that President Trump campaigned on.
+Kent ran two unsuccessful congressional bids in Washington state as a Republican and Trump loyalist.
+He said in his resignation letter that he supported "the values and the foreign policy" that Trump campaigned on.

 "Until June of 2025, you understood that the wars in the Middle East were a trap that robbed America of the precious lives of our patriots and depleted the wealth and prosperity of our nation," Kent wrote to Trump in the letter.